000 (emergency telephone number): Victoria

-In the state of Victoria, emergency service dispatch and call taking for Victoria Police, Ambulance Victoria, the Country Fire Authority, and Fire Rescue Victoria, is handled by Triple Zero Victoria (formerly the Emergency Service Telecommunications Authority).
+In the state of Victoria, emergency service dispatch and call taking for emergency services are centrally handled by Triple Zero Victoria (TZV), previously known as the Emergency Service Telecommunications Authority.
+TZV provides emergency communications services on behalf of Victoria Police, Ambulance Victoria, the Country Fire Authority and Fire Rescue Victoria.
 They operate three State Emergency Communications Centres, located in Williams Landing, East Burwood, and Ballarat.

-Calls passed to Triple Zero Victoria will be answered by the first available trained call taker, who will collect information from the caller and enter this into the Computer Aided Dispatch (CAD) system.
+Calls passed to Triple Zero Victoria will be answered by the first available call taker trained for that emergency service, who will collect information from the caller and enter this into the Computer Aided Dispatch (CAD) system.
 Using this information, a dispatcher will identify and dispatch the appropriate emergency services or resources.
 Emergency crews are often notified by the relevant services' dispatchers while the call taker is still obtaining further information or giving advice, such as guiding the caller through cardiopulmonary resuscitation (CPR), obtaining details of a possible offender, or receiving further details about the exact location or situation - an initial response may be made to details as vague as a town or suburb, while the call taker continues to get more specific location information.

 Triple Zero Victoria is also responsible for Victorian State Emergency Service call-taking and dispatch, although this service cannot be contacted by dialling 000 as SES calls are not considered to be life-threatening.
-The number for SES calls is 132 500, but police or another service dialled inappropriately will notify SES.

 Many Triple Zero Victoria practices and protocols are standardised across all emergency services agencies, as all agencies use the same computer network.
 The result is complete and instantaneous information sharing between emergency services.